Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 In Amplitude, after you set the `includeUtm` option to true, the JavaScript SDK automatically pulls UTM parameters from the referring URL and include them as user properties on all relevant events:

 - `includeGclid`: Gclid (Google Click Identifier) is a globally unique tracking parameter used by Google.
 If used, Google appends a unique parameter (for example: `"?gclid=734fsdf3"`) to URLs at runtime.
-By setting this to true, the SDK captures `initial_glid` and `gclid` as user properties.
+By setting this to true, the SDK captures `initial_gclid` and `gclid` as user properties.
 - `includeFbclid`: Fbclid (Facebook Click Identifier) is a globally unique tracking parameter used by Facebook.
 If used, Facebook appends a unique parameter (for example: `"?fbclid=392foih3"`) to URLs at runtime.
 By setting this to `true`, the SDK captures `initial_fblid` and `fbclid` as user properties.
 - `includeUtm`: If `true`, finds the standard UTM parameters from either the URL or the browser cookie and sets them as user properties.
 This sets `utm_source`, `utm_medium`, `utm_campaign`, `utm_term`, and `utm_content` as well as `initial_utm_source`, `initial_utm_medium`, `initial_utm_campaign`, `initial_utm_term`, and `initial_utm_content` as user properties for the user.
 UTM parameters are captured once per session by default and occurs when the user loads your site and the Amplitude SDK for the first time.